nextstrain/augur/docs/releases/migrating-v5-v6.md

 #### Traits
 Traits is the general term for certain data associated with nodes in the tree, for example "country", "serotype", or "age".
-These may have been inferred for internal nodes by Augur functions like `augur traits` (confusingly named!) and `augur clades`, or they may only be availiable for tips and provided by the metadata TSV file.
+These may have been inferred for internal nodes by Augur functions like `augur traits` (confusingly named!) and `augur clades`, or they may only be available for tips and provided by the metadata TSV file.

 ### Geographic Traits
 Certain traits have a geographic interpretation, e.g. "country".